-- 2. Wheelchair Frame Requirements: - a) No part of the frame of the wheelchair, or any attachments to it, shall extend forward beyond the hub of the front wheel nor backwards beyond the rearmost vertical plane of the rear wheels (including tyres).
-Additionally, the width of the frame, and any of its attachments, shall not be wider than the length between the insides of the rear wheel hubs, excluding the rear wheels.
+2. Wheelchair Frame Requirements:

+a) No part of the frame of the wheelchair, or any attachments to it, shall extend forward beyond the hub of the front wheel nor backwards beyond the rearmost vertical plane of the rear wheels (including tyres).
+Additionally, the width of the frame, and any of its attachments, shall not be wider than the inclined plane of the pushing rims (as outlined in Figure 2).